 Fun Spots In The Arenas Road Gay Area

-For the uninformed, the heaviest concentration of LGBT businesses in Palm Springs is on E. Arenas Road, between S Indian Canyon Drive and S Calle Encilia where the local community has worked hard to create an open-to-all-gaybourhood.
+For the uninformed, the heaviest concentration of LGBT businesses in Palm Springs is on E. Arenas Road, between S Indian Canyon Drive and S Calle Encilia, where the local community has worked hard to create an open-to-all-gaybourhood.

 Ever growing, we will cover the nightlife spots later on, but a visit during the day is also a worthy experience.
-Here is just a few of the hip gay spots to tempt you out in the daylight.
+Here are just a few of the hip gay spots to tempt you out in the daylight.

-Need LED projection glasses, how about a 7ft horse sculpture or a flashy Swarovski Crystal drinking straw?
+Need LED projection glasses?
+How about a 7ft horse sculpture or a flashy Swarovski Crystal drinking straw?
 Chances are they have them!
 Krave and Kulture also have a location in San Diego, but you can also shop with us for queer fashion in advance if you prefer to have your outfit ready before you arrive…

-- Rough Trade Leather & Gear – A high-quality spot for leather gear, fetish gear, jockstraps and more.
+A high-quality spot for leather gear, fetish gear, jockstraps and more.
 The name says it all right…

-- Blackbook Bar – Black Book Bar is a fixture on the gay scene around Palm Springs, it’s a great place to hang out and grab some drinks before heading out for a night and do both great snack food or more filling options.
-The interior of the bar is monotone with black floors tables and chairs.
+Black Book Bar is a fixture on the gay scene around Palm Springs; it’s a great place to hang out and grab some drinks before heading out for a night and do both great snack food and more filling options.
+The interior of the bar is monotone, with black floors, tables and chairs.

 Gay Annual Events in Palm Springs

-These signature gay events are just the biggest and best, however no matter when you visit there is sure to be something on (which is why we really recommend locking your Palm Springs hotel down in advance…)
+These signature gay events are just the biggest and best; however, no matter when you visit, there is sure to be something on (which is why we really recommend locking your Palm Springs hotel down in advance…)

-A marvelous Pride festival held annually in March in the adjoining region of Cathedral City (in the Greater Palm Springs area).
-This fun, camp and queer celebration mean every 6 months there is a Pride in Palm Springs, giving you two chances to get in on the festivities.
+A marvelous Pride festival is held annually in March in the adjoining region of Cathedral City (in the Greater Palm Springs area).
+This fun, camp and queer celebration mean every 6 months, there is a Pride in Palm Springs, giving you two chances to get in on the festivities.

 The largest and most famous girl party music festival in the world!
 Celebrate.
 Unite.
 Empower.
 Live out loud.
 The simple but daring concept, of creating a lesbian world within the city, catapulted the Dinah to international fame back in the 1990s and today, The Dinah, is considered the world’s largest lesbian event and is still held annually in April at different venues around Palm Springs.

 Organized by the “the high priest of gay parties”, Jeffrey Sanker is at the forefront of modern gay dance parties and known for his New Year’s Eve celebrations in Los Angeles, Miami & Rio de Janeiro, the Puerto Vallarta White Party and the One Mighty Party at Orlando’s Gay Days, but nowhere is Sanker’s trademark extravaganza for renown than the annual.

-Much like visiting Indonesia, Abu Dhabi or Budapest with their sad history of gay rights, the choice to go to Coachella is up-to-you.
-If you decide to go, however, rest assured you will find hoards of exceptionally attractive shirtless gay men, sun-soaked grassy fields, rainbow flags and more modern gay icons that we could count.
-Enough said really…
+Much like visiting Indonesia, Abu Dhabi or Budapest with their sad history of gay rights, the choice to go to Coachella is up to you.
+If you decide to go, however, rest assured you will find hoards of exceptionally attractive shirtless gay men, sun-soaked grassy fields, rainbow flags and more modern gay icons than we could count.
+Enough said, really…

 An annual LGBT film festival held in September in Palm Springs.
 While it doesn’t quite make our list of the best gay film festivals around the world, it provides an important outlet for local and international queer stories and draws those interested more in cultures and arts than raging all-night parties.

-- Palm Springs Leather Pride – Held annually in October, this festive 4-day event where like-minded leather enthusiasts can enjoy vendor markets, leather education seminars, dance parties, clothing optional pool-parties, and the annual Mr. Palm Springs Leather Contest.
+Held annually in October, this festive 4-day event is where like-minded leather enthusiasts can enjoy vendor markets, leather education seminars, dance parties, clothing-optional pool parties, and the annual Mr. Palm Springs Leather Contest.

-The fun equal rights march and diversity celebration with plenty of queer spirit, focused on promoting the history, diversity and future prosperity of the Greater Palm Springs LGBT community.
+The fun equal rights march and diversity celebration with plenty of queer spirits focused on promoting the history, diversity and future prosperity of the Greater Palm Springs LGBT community.
 Let your freak flag fly here – and book accommodation well, well in advance.

-Gay-friendly and Gay Hotels in Palm Springs
+Gay-Friendly and Gay Hotels in Palm Springs

 In this glorious and extremely liberal desert oasis, you will not find any accommodation that isn’t gay-friendly.

-After all being gay-friendly is about providing a non-judgmental and respectful environment in which all people are treated equally.
+After all, being gay-friendly is about providing a non-judgmental and respectful environment in which all people are treated equally.
 In saying that, elegant design, helpful staff, and excellent value for money never hurt anyone.

-Whether you want a fun and social hostel, a cheap but private place to crash after a night of partying or a chic luxury option to sip cocktails surrounded by fashionable people, Gay Palm Springs as something for everyone!
+Whether you want a fun and social hostel, a cheap but private place to crash after a night of partying or a chic luxury option to sip cocktails surrounded by fashionable people, Gay Palm Springs is something for everyone!